 - Making friends with fellow travelers along the way is always a good idea.

-No matter where you go, traveling solo as a woman is always going to have its risks – and Morocco is no exception.
+No matter where you go, traveling as a woman – solo or otherwise – is always going to have its risks.
+Some countries, more so than others.

-But having said that, traveling solo as a woman in Morocco can be very safe and 100% doable!
-You’ll just need to exercise a bit more caution than you would in some other countries.
+But having said that, traveling in Morocco as a woman can be very safe and 100% doable!
+You’ll just need to exercise more caution than you would in some other countries.
 Some level of attention and minor harassment is, unfortunately, to be expected.

-Here are a few important things you need to bear in mind to ensure that you actually stay safe on your trip.
+Here are a few female-specific safety tips for Morocco you need to bear in mind to ensure that you actually stay safe on your trip.

 - Hiring a local guide is a good idea, but by no means mandatory.